KiwiTG/BHU-WebCrawler/README.md

 This Project is still in progress!

+Directory Brute Forcer is very buggy, will be fixed soon!

 This tool will automate web crawling with Shodan API Searches, Directory Brute Forcer, and more information on the chosen website.